imazen/slimresponse/readme.md

-# ResponsivePresets 2.0 for ImageResizer.Net
+# ResponsivePresets 2.0 for ImageResizer.Net [EXPERIMENTAL]
-**Vary ImageResizer preset names by client resolution for automatic image resizing according to responsive webdesign practices.**

----
+**Effortless reponsive images powered by ImageResizer.Net**

 ##Introduction
 Licensed under the [MIT Licence](http://www.opensource.org/licenses/mit-license.php), which allows open source as well as commercial use.

+###What does it to?
+* Converts image tags using [ImageResizer presets](http://imageresizing.net/plugins/presets) to picture tags (as currently proposed by the [Responsive Images Community Group](http://www.w3.org/community/respimg/).
+* Varies [ImageResizer preset names](http://imageresizing.net/plugins/presets) by media-queries and device pixel ratio for automatic image resizing according to responsive webdesign practices.

 ### Requirements
 * ASP.Net 4.0